swathihl2/myqanda/qanda/common.md

         and I thrive in collaborative environments, always aiming to be a good team player.
 Outside of work, I enjoy reading books, keeping up with the latest tech trends, and playing badminton.

+## How do you handle tight deadlines?

+         I handle tight deadlines by prioritizing tasks and maintaining clear communication with my team.
+         I break projects into smaller, manageable parts and focus on delivering high-priority items first.
+         Staying organized and being flexible in my approach also helps me adapt to any changes that may arise.

+## What motivates you in your work?

+         I’m motivated by the opportunity to solve complex problems and create impactful solutions.
+         I find satisfaction in seeing how my work enhances user experiences and contributes to a team’s success.
+         Continuous learning and professional growth also drive my passion for technology.